 A technique many couples find helpful in improving their communication is the Imago Dialogue.
 The Imago Dialogue is a structured way of speaking and listening to each other so that each person feels heard and understood.

-Contempt conveys a sense of superiority and often makes the recipient feel stupid or less than the person displaying contempt.
-Rolling your eyes at your partner or making sarcastic comments to mock your partner are classic displays of contempt.
+Contempt in relationships conveys a sense of superiority and often makes the recipient feel stupid or less than the person displaying contempt.
+Rolling your eyes at your partner or making sarcastic comments to mock your partner are classic displays of contempt in relationships.
 Other signs of contempt include insults, name-calling, hostile humor (usually at the expense of your partner), using a condescending tone of voice, and sneering.
 We wrote an article called The Forbidden Five: Five Of The Worst Things To Say To Your Partner if you would like to learn more.

 Create a culture of appreciation in your relationship.
 Focus on what you love and respect about your partner more than what you dislike or feel embarrassed about.
 This will help you be more polite, kind and loving to your partner.
 We have a tendency to forget all manners when talking to the ones we love and treat them in ways we would never treat a co-worker or stranger.
 This is because we have a different level of comfort with loved ones and they also have the ability to trigger us in ways that strangers cannot.